biodash/biodash.github.io/content/codeclub/S02E01_r-intro-part1/index.md

 -   R is highly **interdisciplinary** and can be used with many different kinds of data.
 To just name two examples, R has a very strong ecosystem for bioinformatics analysis ("Bioconductor" project), and can be used to create maps and perform GIS analyses.

--   R is more than a platform to perform analysis and create figures. **R Markdown** combines R with *Markdown*, a very simple text markup language, to produce *analysis reports* that integrate code, results, and text, and to create *slide decks*, *data dashboards*, *websites*, and even *books*!
-In the third session of Code Club, Michael Broe will introduce R Markdown.
+-   R is more than a platform to perform analysis and create figures. **R Markdown** combines R with a simple text markup language to produce *analysis reports* that integrate code, results, and text, and to create *slide decks*, *data dashboards*, *websites*, and even *books*!
+In the third session of Code Club, Michael Broe will talk more about R Markdown.

 -   While not as versatile outside of data-focused topics as a language like Python, R can be used as a general programming language, for instance to **automate tasks** such as large-scale file renaming.